The radical approach to hair loss

 What the surgeons say

 A book by William R. Rassman, M.D., A Comprehensive Guide to Hair Restoration, presents an optimistic picture of hair transplant surgery.
-You can get this book free by calling 800-NEW-HAIR.
 The smiling faces of the “actual hair transplant patients” make you feel that the world is a nice place after all.

 What William Lenihan says